dustinpfister/blog_posts/_posts/canvas-example-star.md

 layout: post
 categories: canvas
 id: 611
-updated: 2021-03-02 16:43:18
+updated: 2021-03-02 16:59:48
-version: 1.33
+version: 1.34
 ---

 Time for yet another [canvas example](/2020/03/23/canvas-example/) this time I think I will do a quick example of [drawing a star using javaScript and canvas](https://stackoverflow.com/questions/25837158/how-to-draw-a-star-by-using-canvas-html5).
 There are many ways of doing so with a canvas HTML element, many solutions that I see involve making a draw method that will draw a star directly to the canvas.
 Although these kinds of solutions work I think a better way of doing so is to create a method that will create an array of points, and then have a draw method that will just render that array of points to the canvas.
-That way the process of drawing a start is just a matter of working out logic that will create an array of points that are to be rendered in a connect the dots type fashion.
+That way the process of drawing a star is just a matter of working out logic that will create an array of points that are to be rendered in a connect the dots type fashion.
 By doing so I am also pulling the state of these points away from logic that is used to render the state of such points.

+There is also taking a moment to just have a little fun with canvas and stars for once.
+Canvas elements are a part of front end javaScript that are a great example of fun, and creative rather than dull and boring javaScript.
+With that said in this example I think I will also be touching base on a wide range of other topics that come up when create a canvas project from the ground up, such as object pools, moving an object by way of system time rather than stepping on each loop, and more.
+There is a lot that can be done when it comes to getting creative with this kind of thing, so this post should be a little fun for once.

 <!-- more -->